 “Her bedroom!
 No wonder no maids or servants know anything.”
 Darcy's eyes breathed fire.
 He called for Colonel Fitzwilliam immediately.
 The Colonel was standing behind one of the trees, not far away from them.

 Elizabeth told the Colonel everything she learned again.
 It was agreed that Richard would break into Rosings discretely early next morning, when Lady Catherine would be having breakfast downstairs and holding court with her tenants.
-When Elizabeth took her leave from the two gentlemen, Mr. Darcy took her aside for a moment and held her hands.
+When Elizabeth took her to leave from the two gentlemen, Mr. Darcy took her aside for a moment and held her hands.

 “Miss Bennet, you must allow me to tell you how very grateful I am for your help in discovering my sister.”